undeMalum/portfolio/content/posts/meeting-charges-p2/index.md

 ***

 # Piotr
 Visits I made to Piotr were very similar.
+They followed a regular, but very inviting pattern.
 Each time I was welcomed with a cup of warm tea and lots of dainties.
-I could have not only small conversations with Piotrek (who is sometimes very talkative despite his small vocabulary), but also long discussions with his mum who was fully engaged and eager for a little chat.
-However, I missed almost an entire month of meetings with Piotr because he had a harder time and his mum didn't want to risk.
-Fortunately, the bad period has gone and we're now on the right track once again!
+What's more, I could have not only small conversations with Piotrek (who is sometimes very talkative despite his small vocabulary), but also long discussions with his mother who was fully engaged in and eager for a little chat.
+However, I missed almost an entire month of meetings with Piotr because he had a tough time for a while and his mother didn't want to cause anybody troubles.
+Fortunately, the bad period has gone and we're on the right track once again!

 ***
 {{< neighbouring >}}